How to Teach Large Multimodal Models New Skills: Discovery Process

 This led us to propose two experiments to test this hypothesis.
 First, we reasoned, we should see that, as the counting task is trained, the model becomes more predisposed to output numbers, since the counting task answers are always of the form, ``There are [number] [object(s)] in this image.''
 We also should see some correlation between this bias toward numeric tokens and forgetting in held-out benchmarks.
-As we show in Fig.~\ref{fig:drift_on_counting} and exemplify in Fig.~\ref{fig:counting_caption_viz}, the results are quite striking with a strong effect of the output distribution bias and a strong correlation with forgetting.
+As we show in Fig.~\mainref{fig:drift_on_counting} and exemplify in Fig.~\mainref{fig:counting_caption_viz}, the results are quite striking with a strong effect of the output distribution bias and a strong correlation with forgetting.
 Second, we proposed, tuning the MLP except for the down layers that most directly modify the output distribution should mitigate the output bias and, therefore, reduce forgetting.
 Again, the confirmation was strong --- with LLaVA-OneVision, tuning only MLP up layers achieved the best overall target performance with only a little more forgetting than tuning SA Proj.
 We believe our results are conclusive, especially given the observe-hypothesize-test-confirm pattern of our research.
-Further, in the past few days (at the time of this writing), another paper has come out with related findings.
-Shenfield et al.~\citep{shenfeld2025rlsrazoronlinereinforcement} finds that the amount of forgetting is correlated to distributional shift between the base and tuned model, as measured by KL-divergence, and this explains why on-policy RL training is more robust to forgetting than SFT (supervised fine-tuning).

 Finally, we would like to stress that our experiments have been more thorough than we can relate in the main text.
-Just in generating the results of Table~\ref{tab:sequential_effects_component_summary}, we fine-tuned the 7B parameter model on 5 tasks 21 times (3 sequences, 7 components) and evaluated 8 broad benchmarks and 5 target tasks 105 times (after each target task was trained).
+Just in generating the results of Table~\mainref{tab:sequential_effects_component_summary}, we fine-tuned the 7B parameter model on 5 tasks 21 times (3 sequences, 7 components) and evaluated 8 broad benchmarks and 5 target tasks 105 times (after each target task was trained).
 That is 105 task trainings and 1365 task evaluations.
 We include many other experimental results in the main text and appendix below.
 While it is always possible to train more models, more component variations, more mitigation strategies, on more datasets and with more evaluations, we have pushed our resources to the brink and hope that the reader finds our claims sufficiently supported, as we do.